mckerracher/OPaL/README.md

 After building, run `make all_tests` to run all the canned tests.

 ### Usage:
-1. Run the required component binary with `--help` for usage instructions.
+1. Write your program in the OPaL language.
-2. Write your program in the OPaL language.
+2. Run the compiler `opal` with the argument as your source file.
-3. Run the compiler `opal` with the argument as your source file.
+3. Run with `--help` for usage instructions.

-A binary as per the `--output` argument is created.
+A binary as per the `--output` argument is created or output file is `a.out`.

-A compilation report is created as an HTML file as per the `--report` argument.
+A compilation report is created as an HTML file as per the `--report` argument or to `report/oc_report.html`.

 ## Feedback
 Submit any feedback on [github](https://github.com/mckerracher/OPaL/issues)